Polight/lego/docs/_v2/40-compiling.md

 As mentioned before, when developing you probably want to watch for changes with the `-w`
 option: `npx lego -w <source_path> <target_file_path>`

+> ⚠️ the `watch` (`-w`) option will refresh the existing components.
+> However in order to refresh the _dist/index.js_ you will need to stop and start
+> the command line or any new component won't be available!